 It was hard to find websites that would not ask for a comment, subscription or online booking.
 It was hard to find anyone that wasn’t excited about the possibility of communicating with people or order stuff all over the world.
 How often did we hear “from the comfort of your couch”?
 If it was easy for users, it was as easy for website and app developers.
 Adding an interactive facility to a website was, and is, as simple as adding the default “form” HTML tag.
 With a bit of home-schooled MYSQL and PHP coding, any happily shared data could be logged into a database, for ever, and henceforth cross-referenced, analysed, aggregated and sold to willing buyers.
 Everyone was happy, and all was tremendous …

 Only, it wasn’t.
 While we weren’t looking, websites were collecting information about us that we never intended to share.
 Websites were tracking our entire online behaviour, looking over our shoulders like peeping toms on a high school summer camp.
 Aggregating and analysing our data revealed sensitive patterns about our nature and behaviour.
-Our personal data, it turned out, was shared for purposes we had never consented to, with anyone from above-the-board advertisers to underground hackers, and who knows who else.
+Our personal data, it turned out, was shared for purposes we had never consented to, with anyone from above-the-board advertisers and political campaigners to underground hackers, spammers, and who knows who else.
 All of a sudden, big data knew more about us than we ourselves knew about ourselves.
 Surely, that can’t be good.
 It can’t be good because it opens us up to all kinds of school book psychological manipulation.